 You can do qualifications in science history.
 Or you can do degrees in both physics and history, but it is not usually needed.
 Many people working in this field started as astronomers, then built on their passion for history without a formal qualification.

-Learn about some scientists who are also historians:
+Explore the careers of some scientists who are also historians